 In between and around are dozens of smaller to sizeable spots of greenery where you can pull up a blanket and your own selection of tasty treats.

 Amsterdam parks can also be centers of nightlife (Westerpark and Oosterpark).
-And, depending on the park, you can even engage in after-dark hanky panky (Vondelpark) or daylight-hours BBQing (often in designated zones).More Info (click to expand)
+And, depending on the park, you can even engage in after-dark hanky panky (Vondelpark) or daylight-hours BBQing (often in designated zones).More Info (click to show all)

 10. Eat Indonesian food